KnairdA/blog.kummerlaender.eu/source/00_content/articles/2013-11-03_mapping_binary_structures_as_tuples_using_template_metaprogramming.md

 ## Mapping buffers as tuples

-To be able to easily work with structure definitions using template metaprogramming I am relying on the standard libraries [_std::tuple_](http://en.cppreference.com/w/cpp/utility/tuple) template.
+To be able to easily work with structure definitions using template metaprogramming I am relying on the standard library's [_std::tuple_](http://en.cppreference.com/w/cpp/utility/tuple) template.

 ~~~